 - Create an evacuation plan.
 Where do you plan to go if you need to evacuate?

 - Make sure your plan accounts for any specific needs for your family.

 - Identify how you can register in your community if your family has specific needs, and then register.

-- Download the OnStar Guardian app so you can have access to key OnStar safety services, even when you’re not in your vehicle.
+- Download the OnStar Guardian app to have access to key OnStar safety services, even when you’re not in your vehicle.

 - Follow OnStar on Twitter.
 During a crisis, we share real-time updates and key information via Twitter to help those in the affected area find resources and keep up with the latest news.

 - Have a plan to care for any pets.

 - Know the emergency plans at your work and your children’s schools.